Optimal Sleep Complex Benefits

 Pure Nootropics Optimal Sleep Complex combines ingredients magnesium, zinc, l-tryptophan, l-theanine, valerian root and lemon balm, as well as a plus version which adds melatonin for even deeper rest.

 These ingredients are commonly known to promote relaxation, stress relief and restful sleep.
-This natural blend provides a mild sedative effect which helps you fall asleep faster and works with your natural sleep cycle so you wake rested and refreshed.
+This natural blend may provide a mild sedative effect which helps you fall asleep faster and works with your natural sleep cycle so you wake rested and refreshed.

 For both Optimal Sleep Complex and Optimal Sleep Complex Plus take one capsule before bedtime for sleep, or two capsules before bedtime for a deeper rest or as recommended by your healthcare practitioner.